ddmitov/perl-executing-browser-qtwebengine/doc/perl-scripts-api.md

   If any of the following special tags is included in the ``scriptInput`` string, a file or directory selection dialog is presented to the user and the tag is replaced with the user-selected file or folder before starting the Perl script.
 Any number and combination of special tags may be included in the ``scriptInput`` string.

-  All file or directory selection special tags are JSON-compatible snippets with the dialog type as element name and the dialog title as element value.
+  All file or directory selection tags are JSON-compatible snippets with the dialog type as element name and the dialog title as element value.
+The acceptable element names are ``existing-file``, ``new-file`` and ``directory``, the element values are text labels which must match the regular expression ``[a-zA-Z0-9\\s]{1,}`` meaning that one or more instances of lowercase or uppercase letters, numbers or spaces are all allowed in any combination.

-  Special tags for selecting file or folder:
+  Special tags for file or folder selection:

   * ``{"existing-file":"Your Dialog Title"}``
   The actual opening of an existing file is performed by the Perl script and not by PEB.